arthuraswork/hebrew-cards/README.md

 # who are you
-Hebrew flashcards for russian speakers, working on linux termina;
+Hebrew flashcards for russian speakers, working in linux terminal

 # how to use
 ./hebrew-cards run